gal333t/portfolio-website/README.md

 ### What I want to add:

+- Mobile responsiveness, specifically for the navbar (maybe turning it into a Bootstrap collapsible navbar? )
 - Maybe change the colour scheme, I love dark mode so the darkness appeals to me but it might need a little colour to it
 - Add some flair, some images perhaps?
 A link that showcases some screenshots of my projects in all different stages of development
 - An admin login page only I can access and add more project entries too.
 Not sure the best way to do this and not have it visible to everyone..
 One of the few downsides to a SPA (in my opinion).
 Open to suggestions.